Charlotte Eagar: Career

-After a brief stint as an apprentice dress-designer for the couturier Victor Edelstein in 1986, where she helped make dresses for, among others, the late Princess of Wales, Eagar headed to journalism.
+In 1986, Eager was an apprentice dress-designer for the couturier Victor Edelstein in 1986, where she helped make dresses for, among others, the late Princess of Wales.
 She started working at the Evening Standard and Daily Mail while still at university.
-Her first foreign story was covering the 1989 Romanian Revolution for The Scotsman as a freelancer, while still at Oxford.
+Her first foreign story was covering the 1989 Romanian Revolution for The Scotsman as a freelancer.
 After spending some months covering the collapse of the former USSR in 1992, based in Kyiv and Moscow, and travelling and reporting widely throughout the Caucasus and Central Asia, as a freelancer, Eagar moved to Bosnia, where she became The Observers Balkans Correspondent, based in Sarajevo during the siege.
 She covered the war in Bosnia until its end in 1996.
 Her 2008 novel, The Girl in The Film, is inspired by her experiences during the war.

 In the mid-1990s, Eagar moved back to London.
 After working as acting Deputy Features Editor of The Scotsman, with a column on Scotland on Sunday, she became Assistant Features Editor of the Mail on Sunday, and, in 1999, Deputy Features Editor of the Sunday Telegraph.
 After living in Rome for two years to work on her novel The Girl in the Film, she returned to be Contributing Editor on the Evening Standard magazine, specializing in investigative features, in the UK and abroad, and later Senior Editor of Tatler.

 Eagar also continued to write for many other publications – including Prospect, The Spectator, and the Sunday Times Magazine, continuing her interest in foreign affairs, writing from Iraq for the Times Magazine in 2004 about the boom in governments sub-contracting security in war zones to private security firms and the looting of artworks from Baghdad's Iraq Museum and for the Mail on Sunday, from places such as Afghanistsan (2006 – investigating alleged fraud by the British government on Afghan poppy farmers in Helmand); to South Korea (2008), investigating refugees being smuggled from North Korea to South Korea and covering the Somali pirate crisis in 2011–12.

 In 2012, she joined Newsweek as a Contributing Editor and was sent on assignment to various countries, including Italy and Bosnia, where she covered Srebrenica's DNA identification programme, among other stories.
 Her 2016 piece for Granta, "The Colonel's New Life", followed a Syrian family making the journey by boat and land from Turkey to Germany.